Skip to content

 How it works

-When a query is sent to PgDog, it inspects it using a SQL parser.
-If the query is a read and PgDog configuration contains multiple databases, it will send that query to one of the replicas, spreading the query load evenly between all instances in the cluster.
+When a query is received by PgDog, it will inspect it using the native Postgres SQL parser.
+If the query is a SELECT and the configuration contains both primary and replica databases, PgDog will send it to one of the replicas.
+For all other queries, PgDog will send them to the primary.

 Load balancer

-The PgDog load balancer is configurable and can route queries using one of several strategies:
+The load balancer is configurable and can distribute read queries between replicas using one of the following strategies:

 • Least active connections

-Choosing a strategy depends on your query workload and the size of replica databases.
-Each strategy has its pros and cons.
-If you're not sure, using the random strategy is usually good enough for most deployments.
+Choosing the best strategy depends on your query workload and the size of the databases.
+Each one has its pros and cons.
+If you're not sure, using the round robin strategy usually works well for most deployments.

 Random